Department of Neurology

 Kathryn Roberts, MD (2017-2019)

-Dr. Roberts is currently a movement disorder specialist at Skagit Regional Health in Mount Vernon, Washington.
+Dr. Roberts is currently a neurologist at the VA in Spokane, WA.

 Wojciech Gryc, MD (2019-2021)